 MARAGING STEEL is typically used for injection molding tools.
 These help auto manufacturers produce plastic parts in bulk.
 It's typically less expensive and quicker to make the mold via 3D printing instead of traditional machining.

-BLUESTONE

-If you want a wind tunnel model, you can count on Bluestone.
-It's a construction material that is a stable engineered nano composite.
-It's perfect for prototyping for aerodynamics or drag on a scale model of your automobile or bike.
+BLUESTONE Bluestone it's a construction material that is a stable engineered nano composite.
+It's perfect for prototyping for aerodynamics or drag on a scale model for the automobile or bike.